Updated: September 28, 2020

 Schedule variability linked to fatigue and human factors incidents in new US Department of Transportation, Federal Railroad Association study.

-In April 2014, the US Department of Transportation’s Federal Railroad Association (FRA) released a new report which examines a link between work shift start time variability and an increased risk of human factors accidents.
+In April 2014, the U.S. Department of Transportation’s Federal Railroad Association (FRA) released a report examining the relationship between work shift start time variability and increased accident risk.

-To assist in reaching these conclusions, Fatigue Science’s Fatigue Avoidance Scheduling Tool (FAST) was used to measure the level of fatigue in various work schedule scenarios.
-The FRA researchers used a FAST score below 90 to determine if fatigue was present, and then measured the amount of time workers spent below that criterion during their working hours.
+To help reach these conclusions, Fatigue Science’s Fatigue Avoidance Scheduling Tool® (FAST) was used to measure fatigue across various schedule scenarios.
+The FRA researchers used a score below 90 to determine if fatigue was present, and then measured the amount of time workers spent below that level during working hours.

-Where schedules (during which an accident had occurred) exhibited a high rate of start time variability, FAST demonstrated the workers were spending as much as 50-60% of their time below the fatigue score criterion that was set for this study.
+Where schedules in which an accident had occurred exhibited a high rate of start time variability, FAST demonstrated the workers were spending as much as 50-60% of their time below a score of 90.

 The report concludes:

-- Day shift workers can be subject to increased levels of fatigue if their work shift start times are inconsistent.
+- When shift start times are inconsistent, day shift workers can be subject to increased levels of fatigue.

-- Evidence-based decisions can be made that effectively reduce fatigue without adversely affecting operations.
+- Evidence-based decisions can reduce fatigue in a workforce without adversely affecting operations.